rtunazzz/bfldb/README.md

 }
 ```

-## Searching for user by his nickname
+## Searching for user by their nickname

 ```golang
 package main